faziletgokbudak/faziletgokbudak.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, welcome to my website!

-I’m a Machine Learning Researcher/Engineer at Apple, working on algorithm development for iPhone cameras, combining applied machine learning with computational photography and real-world deployment.
+I am currently an ML Researcher/Engineer at Apple, working on algorithm development for iPhone cameras.

-Prior to that, I completed my PhD at the University of Cambridge, where I worked on ML-based appearance editing and modeling.
+I recently completed my PhD at the University of Cambridge, where I worked on ML-based appearance editing and modeling.
 I also hold an MSc in Signal Processing and Communications from the University of Edinburgh and a BSc in Electrical and Electronics Engineering from Boğaziçi University.

 During my studies, I interned at Amazon as an Applied Scientist, working on generative models for a conditional image generation task.
 My work contributed to exploratory research efforts and offered practical solutions to a real-world problem.

-My research interests include generative models for computer vision, inverse rendering, and neural appearance representations.
-I’m also interested in broader topics within computer vision and graphics, and open to related areas where machine learning can be applied creatively.

 Outside of work, I actively volunteer for Women in CS initiatives and enjoy photography, swimming, and running.

+My research interests include generative models for computer vision, inverse rendering, and appearance representations.

-Always happy to discuss shared research interests or collaboration ideas.
+I’m always happy to discuss shared research interests or ideas.
 Feel free to reach out!